Moudilu/Private-Cloud/03_nextcloud.md

 - encrypt the configuration with a password of your choice, save the password: s -> a
 - Create all remotes, where you want the backup to be stored (maybe distributed to several remotes)
-- - If you have stored the backup in several locations:
+- - If you have several cloud locations you want to join to store your backup:

     Create a remote of type [`union`](https://rclone.org/union/) with the name `remote-nc-bkp`, with the remotes and paths where you want the backup stored.
 The other settings should be ok with the default values.
   - If the backup is only in one location, name the remote directly `remote-nc-bkp`.
 The backup will be stored in the root of this remote, if the scripts are not adjusted accordingly.